 Of course we shouldn’t accept bad teaching.
 But this is why we have instructional coaches, appraisers, and principals.
-These are the people have extensive training on what good teaching looks like.
+These are the people who have extensive training in what good teaching looks like.
 They’re the ones who can and should provide that coaching to the teacher.

-Administrators certainly aren’t the only people’s feedback a teacher should consider.
+Administrators certainly aren’t the only people providing feedback that a teacher should consider.
 Students, families, and other teachers can provide extremely helpful feedback in shaping us to be better—provided that it’s thoughtful, constructive, and civil.
-In fact, the best teachers seek that kind of feedback out.
+In fact, the best teachers seek out that kind of feedback.

 Just to be clear: I’m not saying parents shouldn’t provide any kind of feedback to teachers.
 If families notice worrisome academic or behavioral patterns, they should absolutely provide that feedback to the teacher on what they’ve noticed, then move up the chain of command if those patterns aren’t addressed.

 But thoughtful feedback is different from uninformed, lazy criticism.